 It wasn’t until 1871 that Schliemann achieved his dream.
 The discovery catapulted him to fame, and with his fame came a burst of interest in all that he uncovered.
 The intrepid archaeologist found his Homeric city, but he also found something else: the swastika, a symbol that would be manipulated to shape world history.

-Schliemann found his epic city—and the swastika—on the Aegean cost of Turkey.
+Schliemann found his epic city—and the swastika—on the Aegean coast of Turkey.
 There, he continued the excavations started by British archaeologist Frank Calvert at a site known as Hisarlik mound.
 Schliemann’s methods were brutal—he used crowbars and battering rams to excavate—but effective.
 He quickly realized the site held seven different layers from societies going back thousands of years.
 Schliemann had found Troy—and the remains of civilizations coming before and after it.
 And on shards of pottery and sculpture throughout the layers, he found at least 1,800 variations on the same symbol: spindle-whorls, or swastikas.

 He would go on to see the swastika everywhere, from Tibet to Paraguay to the Gold Coast of Africa.
 And as Schliemann’s exploits grew more famous, and archaeological discoveries became a way of creating a narrative of national identity, the swastika grew more prominent.
 It exploded in popularity as a symbol of good fortune, appearing on Coca-Cola products, Boy Scouts’ and Girls’ Club materials and even American military uniforms, reports the BBC.
 But as it rose to fame, the swastika became tied into a much more volatile movement: a wave of nationalism spreading across Germany.

 “The antiquities unearthed by Dr. Schliemann at Troy acquire for us a double interest,” wrote British linguist Archibald Sayce in 1896.
 “They carry us back to the later stone ages of the Aryan race.”